Introduction

 Signature Providers

-Ultimate Forms can use Active Directory or Topaz Signature Pad (for hand-written signatures).
+Ultimate Forms can use Active Directory, hand-written or declarative.

-InfoPath requires you to have a digital certificate (either issued internally by your organization or purchased from a provider, such as VeriSign).
+InfoPath requires you to have a digital certificate (either issued internally by your organization or purchased from a provider).

 Displayed In